St. Jude’s Church ~ Plymouth.

 At some time during the late 1890’s the stonework to West wall elevation had re-pointing undertaken to try to remedy the problem of internal damp problems.
 As neat and tidy as this work had been done, cement mortar was used to carry out the re-pointing.
 The problem of damp still persisted to this day.
 The present church warden contacted us and asked if we were interested in pricing and carrying out the work.
 Once agreed a scaffold was put in place for us to gain access to the work.

-The problems with using cement based mortar in stone buildings is that when it rains, penetrating moisture gets trapped within the stonework and can’t escape back out through the jointing.
+The problem with using cement based mortar in stone buildings is that when it rains, penetrating moisture gets trapped within the stonework and can’t escape back out through the jointing.
 Moisture will then track back to the internal walls causing all sorts of problems.
 And judging by the expressions of these two chaps, no wonder they aren’t happy!
 They are also classed as ‘Grotesques’.
 These two are carved from Portland stone and rest at the foot of the ‘label’ mould either side of the window on the West elevation, probably depicting a couple of Saints.

 A conservation architect had been appointed by the church who had set out a specification detailing the work to be carried out.
 This involved cutting out the old cement pointing in the stonework back to a depth twice the width of the joint itself.
 Once cleaned out and prepared it had to be re-pointed in a new lime based mortar which would allow moisture to escape in the future and the stonework to breathe.
 The new mortar consisted of using two and a quarter parts of course yellow ‘Zig-Zag’ sand from Newton Abbot, one part 3.5 N.H.L. lime and a very small amount of black grit.
 To make things easy for us to remember we used the ratio of 9:4:1/2 (sand/lime/grit).